deepakgouda/nerdynet/_pages/talks.md

 nav_order: 2
 ---

+<a class="in-text" href="../assets/pdf/Mirai Botnet.pdf" target="_blank">Understanding the Mirai Botnet </a> <br>
+Growth, evolution and architecture of the Mirai Botnet, and the impact of its attacks on the Internet.

+---

 <a class="in-text" href="../assets/pdf/Censys.pdf" target="_blank">Censys : A Search Engine Backed by Internet-Wide Scanning </a> <br>
 Why do we need internet-wide scanners?
 What is the architecture of Censys?
 Are there any ethical considerations of exposing vulnerabilities?